From Turkish jail, French woman accuses Greece of 'pushback'

-5 of8 FILE - Migrants walk under moonlight next to an inflatable boat before attempting to enter Greece from Turkey by crossing the Evros river, also known as Maritsa river, near Edirne, Turkey, March 8, 2020.
-Felipe Dana/AP Show More Show Less 6 of8
+7 of8 FILE - Migrants walk under moonlight next to an inflatable boat before attempting to enter Greece from Turkey by crossing the Evros river, also known as Maritsa river, near Edirne, Turkey, March 8, 2020.

-7 of8 FILE - Migrants board an inflatable boat under moonlight as they attempt to enter Greece from Turkey by crossing the Evros river, also known as Maritsa river, near Edirne, Turkey, March 8, 2020.
 Felipe Dana/AP Show More Show Less

 8 of8